 The Kingfisher Centre in Bretton is a fully accessible day support centre for people with high complex needs who require support with most aspects of their life.
 The site has fully-equipped, dedicated activity rooms, fully equipped sensory and UV rooms together with specialist bathrooms and changing facilities for our supported people.

 Our Industrial Hub based in Hampton, provides training opportunities and work experience for people with learning and physical disabilities.
 Supported people are encouraged to get involved in a variety of activities and enterprises, including woodwork workshops, garden maintenance, recycling, painting and the bespoke construction of wooden gifts and offerings made to order.

-The Employability Hub, based at 441 Lincoln Road, provides support to help and find work experience, voluntary work or paid work for people with learning difficulties and disabilities.
+The Employability Hub, based at our Brook Street Campus, provides support to help and find work experience, voluntary work or paid work for people with learning difficulties and disabilities.
 Our Job Coaches are there to find ways of identifying training opportunities, job searching, applying for vacancies, interview preparation and travel training.

 The purpose of Prevent is to stop people becoming involved with violent extremism or support terrorism in all its forms, this includes hate, crime and criminal damage.
 The prevent team does this by engaging with people who are vulnerable to radicalisation and protecting those who are being targeted by terrorist recruiters, by promoting British Values

 As part of Cambridgeshire County Council St Peter’s was a large adult training centre in Eye, near Peterborough offering services for People with Learning Disabilities in the Greater Peterborough area.
 The centre provided factory-style work tasks which included horticulture and woodwork skills for 150 people of mixed abilities and skills with learning disabilities.